duerig/xml-signer/README.md

 a webhost.
 For testing, you need not host them via SSL.

 Upload all of the files in the repository to your chosen destination.
-You may need to tweak geni-auth.js.
-The 'trustedHost' variable at the top is intended to point to the final trusted hostname for added security.
-But for testing, you will need to point it at the hostname and port of your test server.

 Once you have the files hosted, you can visit index.html by itself to simply load and clear your certificate.
 Or you can visit tool.html to try out the example tool and get a signed credential.

 ## Tool API ##